-- (A) A person commits Intoxication While Operating a Motorized Vehicle if he/she operates a motor vehicle and: - (1) His or her driving is impaired; and - (2) He or she is under the influence of any alcohol, Controlled Substance and/or Narcotic Drug. - (B) Any person who refuses to comply with an authorized breath or blood test when requested to do so by a Tribal Police Officer shall be subject to an additional fine in addition to any other orders of the Tribal Court.
+- (A) A person commits Intoxication on Tribal Property if he or she appears intoxicated on Tribal Property to the degree that the person may endanger himself, herself or another. - (1) When his or her driving is impaired; and - (2) Under the influence of any alcohol, Controlled Substance, Narcotic or Dangerous Drug, or - (3) Any person who refuses to comply with an authorized breath or blood test when requested to do so by a Tribal police officer shall be subject to an additional fine in addition to any other orders of the Tribal Court.